Akara (Bean Cake): Nigerian Breakfast Recipe

 - Sift skins, and continue the process until all the skins/black-eyes are removed.
-Soak for a further 5 minutes, or until the beans increases in size.
+Soak for a further 5 minutes or until the beans increase in size.

 - Put the peeled beans into the processor.
 Add about 1/4 cup of water.
 Grind into a smooth paste.

-- Pour the beans paste the the bowl.
-Add onion, salt, and pepper, and mix until the paste appears lighter, and you get a consistency that is not too thick, or too light.
+- Pour the bean paste the the bowl.
+Add onion, salt, and pepper, and mix until the paste appears lighter, and you get a consistency that is not too thick or too light.

 - Keep stirring to release gas from the beans.
-This will make it rise and float when frying.
+This will make the mixture rise and float when frying.